scotopotomas/TidyDataProject/README.md

   3. Uses descriptive activity names to name the activities in the data set.
   4. Appropriately labels the data set with descriptive variable names.
   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each      subject.

+This description walks through how the R script works and notes how the process meets the requirements listed above.

+### Step 1: Download Data